Hiking around Upper Kananaskis Lake is spectacular on a bluebird day in Kananaskis Country, Alberta.

 This is not an easy hike for beginners because of its length but sections from the North Interlakes Parking Lot, the Upper Lake Day Use Area or the White Spruce Parking Lot would make a wonderful day outing.
 The views are breathtaking.

 Note: Weather can be a dynamic wild card here.
 It is always wise to be prepared for everything.
-Check at the Visitor Centre on the way for circumstances unique to the day.
+Check at the Visitor Center on the way for circumstances unique to the day.

 There is still time left in this day to hike the short distance around nearby Canadian Mount Everest Expedition Interpretive Trail between Upper and Lower Kananaskis Lakes.